Global In Vitro Fertilization (IVF) Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-Rising Demand for Egg Freezing and Social Egg Freezing - The rising demand for egg freezing and social egg freezing presents a significant opportunity for growth in the global in vitro fertilization (IVF) market.
+Rising Demand for Egg Freezing and Social Egg Freezing - The rising demand for egg freezing and social egg freezing presents a significant opportunity for growth in the in vitro fertilization (IVF) market.
 As more women choose to delay childbirth for personal, educational, or professional reasons, social egg freezing has emerged as a proactive reproductive option.
 This trend is being driven by increased awareness, improved success rates, and greater societal acceptance of fertility preservation technologies.

 Clinics and IVF centers are expanding their offerings to include elective egg freezing packages that cater to younger, healthier women who want to preserve their fertility for future use.
 Unlike medically indicated freezing, which is used for patients undergoing treatments like chemotherapy, social egg freezing is elective, creating a broader, non-clinical consumer base.
 This shift is expanding the market beyond traditional infertility cases and into the domain of reproductive planning and lifestyle choices.